-The GSI Sustainability Report is an industry first for showcasing data across different companies and different regions in one location, which is updated on an annual basis.
+Our report is an industry first for showcasing data across different companies and different regions in one location online.
 The report covers data on:

 - Global production